julesjazz/grapefruitlab/content/shows/pity-fear/script.md

 My strategy — writing lyrics I mean — is just to take all the best words, and put them in the best order.

 **Mia:**
-That’s clever.
 But are lyrics even poetry?
 How do we know?

 ### [Mia - Catharsis]

 The definition Aristotle lands on, the purpose of all poetry, is *catharsis* — and only Tragedy achieves this, through Pity & Fear.
 Tragedy is perfect, and everyone else can go jump off a cliff with their love poems or whatever — *Sappho*.
 And so this supposed “defense” of poetry — by attempting to define it — becomes, in reality, a defense of only *some* poetry, and a weapon against the rest.

 But he never defines that word. *Catharsis.* It’s usually, like, *a cleansing*?
 But what kind, exactly?
 I mean, words mean things, right?
 But some words mean *too many* things, all at once, or they mean the wrong thing, and you have to untangle the metaphor.